 - · Increase engagement with visitors.

-One Signal offers push notifications capabilities for websites and mobile apps.
-When sending notifications, the platform shows the results to analyse the impact.
+One Signal offers push notifications for websites and mobile apps.
+When sending notifications, the platform provides data to help you judge their effectiveness.

 This platform can be useful for companies that want to: